folio-org/mod-graphql/doc/inventory-records.md

 |   | statisticalCodeIds                    | statisticalCodes               | Statistical codes         | Y          | absent
 |   | statusId                              | instanceStatuses               | Instance status types     | Y          | absent

-**Notes**

-_[1]_ The `electronicAccess.relationshipId` field looks like it _should_ contain a UUID that links into a controlled vocabulary of electronic access relationships; but in [the present set of sample records](https://issues.folio.org/secure/attachment/15615/15615_UChicagoInstances_20181218+%282%29.json), it has values like "Resource" or "Version of resource".
+**Note.** The `electronicAccess.relationshipId` field looks like it _should_ contain a UUID that links into a controlled vocabulary of electronic access relationships; but in [the present set of sample records](https://issues.folio.org/secure/attachment/15615/15615_UChicagoInstances_20181218+%282%29.json), it has values like "Resource" or "Version of resource".

 ## Holdings record